RoyRao2333/BinarySearchTree/README.md

 # BinarySearchTree

-A simple binary-search-tree written in c++.
+A simple binary search tree written in c++.